CAFDataProcessing/staging-service/staging-service-client/README.md

         <version>1.0.0-SNAPSHOT</version>
     </dependency>

-The [integration tests] [../staging-service-acceptance-tests] show how the staging-service-client can be used.
+The [integration tests](../staging-service-acceptance-tests) show how the staging-service-client can be used.

 #### getStatus() returns StagingStatusResponse
 Returns status information about the staging service.
 A client should use this to check that the service is functional before uploading a large batch.